 Weekly team meetings have always been one of the most important tools for me as a leader.
 They help to get the week started, and everyone shares their plans for the week ahead.
 The weekly team meeting is also a fundamental part of a company culture and leadership practices.
 That is why it is important to understand how weekly meetings are prepared, how they are conducted, and what happens after them.

-Obviously, there is no deliberate right or wrong way to run a team meeting.
+There is no deliberate right or wrong way to run a team meeting.
 It is always a realization of existing leadership practices and company culture.
 It therefore also influences the employee experience.

 A good regular team meeting helps in taking the pulse of the team, developing collaboration, increasing coherence, and ensuring that everyone is heard.
 It also helps in being more proactive in leadership and addressing matters before they turn into problems.
 Here’s my take on the best practices for team meetings: